Dekirai/KHMemLibrary/README.md

 ## Requirements

- - Kingdom Hearts of your choice on your PC
+ - Kingdom Hearts 1, 2 or BBS on your PC
  - [.NET 5](https://dotnet.microsoft.com/download/dotnet) or higher

 ## How to install the library